-If your youngster pulling on your arm while you’re trying to listen in on a gallery tour sounds nightmarish, opt for The Whitney’s tot-friendly version.
-Art-loving parents and their babies (even fussy ones) can enjoy private tours of the museum’s most buzz-worthy exhibitions, led by Whitney Teaching Fellows and Ph.D. candidates.
-On select Saturdays, kids can even use inspiration from the galleries to make a masterpiece during Open Studio For Families.
-A Museum Educator will be on hand during each session to lead in the activities.
+Art-loving parents and their babies (even fussy ones) can enjoy private tours of The Whitney’s most buzz-worthy exhibitions, led by Whitney Teaching Fellows and Ph.D. candidates.
+On Saturdays and Sundays, kids can even use inspiration from the galleries to make a masterpiece during Open Studio For Families.

-If you’ve never been to Murray’s, you’re missing out!
-First, there are always samples on offer.
-No complaints here!
-Second, it’s really more like a cheese library than a cheese store.
-This West Village staple has hundreds of cheeses on offer and super knowledgable staff that can help you find what you’re looking for (that won’t make you feel silly for saying “I want cheese...but I don’t know what kind of cheese...”).
+If you haven’t taken a bite out of Murray’s Cheese, you’re missing out!
+First, there are always samples available to try (no complaints here).
+Plus, it’s really more like a cheese library than a cheese store.
+This West Village staple has hundreds of cheeses on offer and super knowledgeable staff that can help you find what you’re looking for.
 Murray’s also has specialty items like homemade pastas, cured meats, dried fruit, pickles and infused oils and vinegars.
-Grab your loot (and a bench nearby) and eat your fill!
+Grab your loot (and a nearby bench) and eat your fill!

-You can’t beat this bustling spot when it comes to people watching!
-All types can be seen strolling through, and some kind of performance is practically guaranteed on weekends.
-It’s not rare to see musician Colin Huggins wheeling his baby-grand piano right in the square to play classical tunes beneath the majestic arch (a replica of Paris’s Arc de Triomphe).
+You can’t beat the bustling Washington Square Park when it comes to people watching—plus some kind of performance is practically guaranteed on weekends.
+It’s not rare to see musician Colin Huggins wheeling his baby-grand piano right in the square to play classical tunes beneath the majestic arch (a replica of Paris’ Arc de Triomphe).
 Dress the little ones in their swimmies—it will be difficult to keep them out of the fountain on hot days!

 We’re all familiar with the bouncy brown sparrows, speckled European starlings and the smattering (or should we say, splattering) of pigeons that live on every block.
-But look—and listen—a little closer and you could meet some of the more-fabulous city dwellers, such as glorious red Northern Cardinals, shimmering Blue Jays and orange-chested American Robins.
-Nature-nurturing organization New York City Audubon protects the birds, wildlife and their natural habitats in our area and, with its fun workshops and school programs, it teaches children how to identify their feathered friends and care for the environment, too.
-Ongoing weekly bird walks at the major parks are free and open to all, and fascinating events such as twilight bat tours, sunset bird-watching cruises and shorebird observations in Jamaica Bay, give fledgling ornithologists a chance to experience wildlife in the parks, woodlands and wetlands of the five boroughs.
-Audubon also offers a free kids membership for birders age 8 to 12 years, that offers special member’s only events, first dibs and discounts on family excursions, plus regular newsletters and a subscription to Audubon’s children’s magazine, Look Around New York City.
-Various locations, times and prices (nycaudubon.org)
+But look—and listen—a little closer, and you could meet some more unknown city dwellers such as glorious red Northern Cardinals, shimmering Blue Jays and orange-chested American Robins.
+Nature-nurturing organization New York City Audubon protects the birds, wildlife and their natural habitats in our area.
+The venue’s fun workshops and school programs teach children how to identify their feathered friends and care for the environment, too.

-Times Square’s newest massive attraction is also it’s tiniest at this 50,000 square foot space dedicated to miniatures.
+Times Square’s massive attraction is also it’s tiniest at this 50,000-square-foot space dedicated to miniatures.
 The $40 million project brings hundreds of itty-bitty trains, planes and automobiles (and wagons!) whiz through scaled down landmarks from around the world, including New York’s very own Times Square.
-This isn’t just an impressive diorama however — each ticket holder is given a high-tech key (that looks like a skeleton key) that reveals special secrets about the locations.
+This isn’t just an impressive diorama; each ticket holder is given a high-tech key (that looks like a skeleton key) that reveals special secrets about the locations.
 Folks interested in seeing how the lights and motors work can also look into the control room, and, for an additional fee, can make themselves mini with the special 3-D printer.

-Get photo ops galore as your kids meet and mingle with more than 200 life-like likenesses of their favorite stars at the famous Times Square wax museum.
-Superheroes like Iron Man, the Hulk and Captain America are ready for their closeups, Rihanna, Bob Marley and the Beatles need temporary bandmates, Jennifer Aniston, ScarJo and Marilyn Monroe could always use some help walking the red carpet, and Jimmy Fallon needs a guest to interview.
-Little history buffs will be thrilled to meet Abraham Lincoln, JFK and Gandhi, sports fans can dunk with Carmelo Anthony and huddle with Eli Manning—and who doesn’t want to squeeze in for a selfie with the Queen and Prince Harry?
-Madame Tussauds, 234 W 42nd St (madametussauds.com).
-Sun–Thu 9am–10pm, Fri, Sat 9am–midnight. $29–$59.
+Get photo ops galore as your kids meet and mingle with more than 200 life-like figure of their favorite stars at the famous Madame Tussauds.
+Superheroes like Iron Man, the Hulk and Captain America are ready for their closeups; Rihanna, Bob Marley and the Beatles need temporary bandmates; Jennifer Aniston, ScarJo and Marilyn Monroe could always use some help walking the red carpet and Jimmy Fallon needs a guest to interview.
+Little history buffs will be thrilled to meet Abraham Lincoln, JFK and Gandhi.

-As the tallest building in the world—well, at least it took the title when it was completed in 1931—this marvel of art deco architecture still offers arguably the best view of Manhattan around.
-Take your time enjoying the scene from the 86th floor, the open-air observatory, and the enclosed rotunda on the 102nd floor, where kids will be shocked to learn they’re standing nearly a quarter of a mile above the streets below.
-To avoid hour-plus-long wait times, try your best to arrive when the building opens to the public at 8am—though if you can’t, no worries—it stays open until 2am every night.
+As the tallest building in the world—well, at least it took the title when it was completed in 1931—the Empire State Building still offers arguably the best view of Manhattan.
+Take your time enjoying the scene from the 86th floor, the open-air observatory and the enclosed rotunda on the 102nd floor, where kids will be shocked to learn they’re standing nearly a quarter of a mile above the streets below.

 Seeing a first-rate show on the Great White Way is a rite of passage for every little New Yorker.
 When the lights go down and the curtains go up, suddenly kids are fully immersed in onstage make-believe and the magic happens before their very eyes.
-There are shows to suit all tastes: Charlie and the Chocolate Factory is a delicious treat for Roald Dahl fans and anyone with a sweet tooth; Disney’s megahits The Lion King and Aladdin are dazzling interpretations of the beloved animated movies; Wicked makes an electrifying prequel to the Wizard of Oz, and School of Rock is a full-on frenzy of fist-pumping, chair-dancing fun.
-Performances often run two hours or more, so wait until your little wrigglers can sit still long enough to enjoy the show without distracting other, and be sure to check out what’s on offer at the TKTS booths in Times Square, the South Street Seaport, or Downtown Brooklyn—you may get lucky and score discounts of up to 50% off.
+There are shows to suit all tastes, but performances often run two hours or more, so wait until your little wrigglers can sit still long enough to enjoy the show without distracting others.
+Be sure to check out what’s on offer at the TKTS booths in Times Square, the South Street Seaport or Downtown Brooklyn—you may get lucky and score discounts of up to 50% off.

-Young or old, born-and-raised New Yorker or out-of-towner visiting for the holidays, everyone can find something to tempt their taste buds at Mario Batali’s sprawling testament to Italian cuisine.
-Though there are a whopping seven restaurants, each devoted to specialties like seafood or seasonal produce, as well as dozens of mini shop-in-shops manned by experts in the fields of gelato, roasted meats, condiments, and others, savvy kids will bee-line it to one thing: the Nutella cafe.
+Young or old, born-and-raised New Yorker or out-of-towner visiting for the holidays, everyone can find something to tempt their taste buds at Eataly’s sprawling testament to Italian cuisine.
+Though there several restaurants within the venue, each devoted to specialties like seafood or seasonal produce, as well as dozens of mini shop-in-shops manned by experts in the fields of gelato, roasted meats, condiments and others, savvy kids will bee-line it to one thing: the Nutella cafe.

 Whether your toddler loves getting their hands dirty with a gardening class or your book-loving big kid wants to see a classic setting come to life in Snug Harbor’s maze-like Connie Gretz Secret Garden (which was inspired by Frances Hodgson Burnett’s classic novel), New York has a children’s garden for your family.
 Young McDonald’s can sing E-I-E-I-O at urban farming co-operative South Brooklyn Children’s Garden, where they’ll frolic among the strawberry patch and herb box, or they can enjoy a leisurely afternoon by the koi pond and under the natural shade at Jefferson Market Garden.
 Should you find your way to the New York Botanical Garden’s 250-acres, kids will find activities perfect for them including green-thumb workshops.